What is SEN support in education?

 - Occupational Therapist

-A full list of specialists can be found on the our services page.
+A full list of specialists can be found on our Professionals Information Hub.

 The decision to involve specialists should be made by the educational setting, in partnership with the child's parents.